AI Agent Design Enterprise AI UX 0-to-1 Interaction Design

 Guided experience vs. conversational AI

 This was a new interaction model for our users.
-Introducing AI into a high-stakes workflow meant we needed to reduce ambiguity, not increase it.
+Introducing AI into a high-stakes workflow meant we needed to reduce ambiguity.
 A conversational interface would have created too much variability in how users interacted with the system, making outcomes harder to predict, debug, and trust.

 The guided experience allowed us to: